SolutionSpirit/RecyclerView-shuffles-on-scrolling-Android/README.md

-# RecyclerView shuffles and messed up items when scrolling fast (Solution):
+# RecyclerView shuffles and messed up items when scrolling fast in Android application (Solution):
 Read the tutorial at https://solutionspirit.com/on-scrolling-recyclerview-change-values/